Katangese Gendarmerie: Operation Grandslam

-Angola and the Congo (1963–1967)
+Angola and Congo (1963–1967)

 Exile, return, and fighting the Simba rebellion

 After the defeat of the State of Katanga, plans to disarm or integrate the gendarmes were made.
-On 8 February 1963, General Muké and several of his officers pledged their allegiance to President Kasa-Vubu.
+On 8 February 1963, Muké and several of his officers pledged their allegiance to Kasa-Vubu.
 However, of the estimated 14,000–17,000 gendarmes, only 3,500 registered for integration, and only around 2,000–3,000 became part of the ANC.
 Those who integrated suffered threats and violence, and were given lower ranks.
 An estimated 7,000 returned to civilian life, and a further 8,000 escaped disarmament.
 Of the 8,000, some found work in security, and thousands of others were reported to be roaming "in the bush in South Katanga".
 Many could not return to their homes, and were considered outcasts.

 Meanwhile, the Congolese government seized documents revealing that Tshombe was maintaining contact with foreign mercenaries.
 Fearing arrest and claiming political persecution, he fled to Paris, France, in June 1963, eventually settling in Madrid, Spain.
-From there he developed plans with his gendarmerie commanders for a return to power, further complicating the central government's efforts to absorb the force.
-United Nations efforts at reconciliation were ended as ONUC focused on withdrawing its own forces from Katanga in December 1963.
+From there he developed plans with his Gendarmerie commanders for a return to power, further complicating the central government's efforts to absorb the force.
+UN efforts at reconciliation were ended as ONUC focused on withdrawing its own forces from Katanga in December 1963.
 The ANC began raiding pro-secession communities, as gendarmes continued to roam Northern Rhodesia, Angola and Katanga.
 The gendarmes in the Congo-Rhodesia border region would go into Rhodesian communities to barter for food and sometimes raid and steal supplies.
 Since most of the local Rhodesian residents were Lunda, many of the Lunda Katangese avoided the ANC security operations by simply disguising themselves in the indigenous communities.